 Menstrual Cramps – Dysmenorrhea

+Cramps are a common complaint that women may experience and report during the period.
 Many women find their monthly menses a painful experience.
 The pain varies from woman to woman with varying intensity.
 While some experience mild pain during the period, it is an excruciating experience for others.
 Many have given various reasons as the cause of menstrual cramps.

-Cause of Painful Menstrual Cramps
+Cause of dysmenorrhea

 Homeopathic Treatment for Cramps